 Immigrant refugees were subjected to distortions of their Catholic religion and ostracized simply because of their faith.
 Catholics were labeled as barbaric pagans, papists, not being ‘real Christians.’
 Some Protestant ministers forbid association with the heathen Catholics.
 Intermarriage was strictly forbidden.
 Many Protestants distrusted a religion that in their eyes was highly suspicious with its rosary beads for the Virgin Mary and Latin prayers to long dead Saints.
 The sheer number of families coming across the Atlantic ocean caused wide spread fear and even led to attacks on Catholic churches, some being burned to the ground.

 Many poor Irish came ashore with few skills besides farming, but just enough to be low paid servants or factory workers.
 The Industrial Revolution was still running strong in the 1800’s.
 The poor Irish monopolized the lowest-paying jobs, creating growing resentment as they were seen by the public as taking work away from ‘Real Americans.’
 It became common practice for those with Irish names or brogues to be barred from public buildings and employment opportunities.

-NO IRISH NEED APPLY signs were common in the windows of businesses and advertisements for work.
+“NO IRISH NEED APPLY” signs were common in the windows of U.S. businesses and even newspaper advertisements for work.

-During the Civil War, the Irish found respect of sorts as Yankee soldiers that could help outnumber the Southern Confederacy.
-However, the camaraderie during the war did not change the opinion of most Americans.
-By the 1870’s and 1880’s, many Irish still occupied the slums of major US cities.
-Of course, we know today that the Irish were eventually embraced and became a vibrant, healthy part of America’s melting pot culture, as did many waves of immigrants since whether from Europe, Asia, Africa or the Middle East.
+During the Civil War, the Irish immigrants found some bit of respect of sorts as willing Yankee soldiers that could help outnumber the Southern Confederacy and win battles.
+Many Irish Americans fought at Gettysburg, Antietam and ???
+However, after the war, that camaraderie did not change the opinion of most Americans for decades.
+By the 1880’s, many Irish still occupied the poorest slums of major U.S. cities like Boston, New York and Chicago.